daqingchong/daqingchong.github.io/_pages/about.md

 ------
 <ul>
 <li>
-I will co-origanize a tutorial on Recent Advances in Generative Information Retrieval at SIGIR-AP 2023 (November 26, 2023).
-Hope to see you there in person.
+I will co-origanize a tutorial on Recent Advances in Generative Information Retrieval at <a href='http://www.sigir-ap.org/sigir-ap-2023/call-for-tutorials/'>SIGIR-AP 2023</a> (November 26, 2023).
 </li>
 </ul>